-15. Financial Policies
+15. Financial Responsibility

-Students must meet all financial responsibilities due the University.
-The writing of checks on accounts with insufficient funds, the non-payment or delinquent payment of outstanding loans, and failure to meet any other financial obligations to the University, are considered a lack of financial responsibility.
-Financial irresponsibility can subject the student to action by TTUHSCEP, including, but not limited to, denial of registration, withholding of grades and transcripts and possible adjudication under the Code of Professional and Academic Conduct.
-In addition, failure to meet financial obligations to the University may result in:
+Students must meet all financial responsibilities due to the University.
+The writing of checks on accounts with insufficient funds, issuance of stop pays, fraudulent credit card chargebacks, or the nonpayment or delinquent payment of outstanding loans and failure to meet any other financial obligations to the University are considered a lack of financial responsibility.
+Financial irresponsibility may subject the student to additional fees, fines, suspension of check writing privileges, denial of registration, withholding of grades and transcripts and adjudication under the Code of Professional Conduct.
+A student who fails to make full payment of tuition and mandatory fees, including any incidental fees, by the due date may be prohibited from registering for classes until full payment is made.
+A student who fails to make full payment prior to the end of the semester or term may be denied credit for the work done that semester or term.

+Generally, failure to meet financial obligations to the University may result in: